xepersian/xepersian/README.md

 The official versions of the package are released on [CTAN](https://ctan.org/pkg/xepersian).

+## The Name of the Game
+The name `xepersian`is derived from the words “Experience” and “Persian” and captures my philosophy of writing the package for “the best Persian typesetting experience in TeX”.

 ## Using the Package
 The following example illustrates how the package can be used.
 ````tex